BestTimesToVisit.com Logo

 packing

-Layers are your best friend, no matter the season.
-Even in July, mornings and evenings can be chilly at higher elevations, and mountain weather changes in an instant.
-Think base layers, a fleece or down jacket, and a waterproof/windproof outer shell – you'll thank yourself when you're hiking up to a viewpoint and the wind picks up.
+Layers are key, no matter the season.
+Even in summer, mountain weather can change in an instant.
+Think a base layer, an insulating fleece or down jacket, and a waterproof/windproof outer shell.
+You'll thank yourself when you're hiking up a mountain and the temperature drops unexpectedly.

 safety